duinomaker/HexoBlog/source/SICP/notes/2/index.md

 ---

-As systems evolve over time, we need conventions to incorporate new modules into systems ***additively***, that is, without having to re-implement the modules.

 ***Generic procedures*** are procedures that can operate on data that has multiple representations.
 We'll need the help of ***type tags***, specifying how the data are to be processed.

+As systems evolve over time, we need conventions to incorporate new modules into systems ***additively***, that is, without having to re-implement the modules.

 Two styles of organizing system with generic operations are introduced, they are:

-***Data-directed*** style, where we handle generic operations by dealing explicitly with operation-and-type tables.
+***Data-directed*** style.
+In this style, we handle generic operations by dealing explicitly with operation-and-type tables.

-***Message-passing*** style, where we create data objects as dispatching procedures.
+***Message-passing*** style.
+In this style, we create data objects as dispatching procedures.
 Such a procedure takes in an operation name to be performed.

 ## 2.5 Systems with Generic Operations